 What can you do?

-- • Vit B 6
+Vitamin B 6

-- Vit B 6 also helps to increase progesterone levels.
+Vit B 6 also helps to increase progesterone levels.
 Suggested usage is 50mg up to 100mg daily.
-Make sure to use B6 in conjunction with a B complex or multivitamin as all the Vitamin Bs work synergistically.
+Make sure to use B6 in conjunction with a B complex or multivitamin as all the Vitamin B’s work synergistically.

-- Incorporating nuts, green leafy vegetables, foods rich in vitamin C and essential fatty acids will promote hormone balance and manage luteal phase defect.
+Incorporating nuts, green leafy vegetables, foods rich in vitamin C and essential fatty acids will promote hormone balance and manage luteal phase defect.

 What can Natural Fertility Australia do?

-We can help you to balance your hormones naturally by making sure your oestrogen and progesterone are working in perfect synergy.
+We can help you to balance your hormones naturally by making sure your estrogen and progesterone are working in perfect synergy.
 We are not prescribing synthetic or natural hormones to achieve this.
 This is done by taking natural medicines to stimulate your body to release the correct amount of hormones.